tonysebion/medallion-foundry/docs/examples/extensions/azure_storage/README.md

 # Example: Adding Azure Blob Storage / ADLS Gen2 Support

-This document demonstrates how to extend bronze-foundry to support Azure Blob Storage or Azure Data Lake Storage Gen2 (ADLS Gen2) as an alternative to S3-compatible storage.
+This document demonstrates how to extend medallion-foundry to support Azure Blob Storage or Azure Data Lake Storage Gen2 (ADLS Gen2) as an alternative to S3-compatible storage.

 > **Status**: This is a **complete, working example** provided in `docs/examples/`.
 Azure storage is not included in core v1.0 to keep dependencies minimal, but you can add it yourself by following the steps below.